Animals Eat Each Other: Reception

 The novel received positive reviews.
 The Masters Review called Nash "a voice on the rise."
 Zyzzyva praised the novel's "rich details".
 Publishers Weekly also named Nash a writer to watch in Spring of 2018 and called the book 'a complex, impressive exploration of obsession and desire' in its starred review.
-O, The Oprah Magazine featured the book in its top ten 2018 summer reads list, and Autostraddle called it one of 33 books with the 'best lesbian sex scenes.'
+O, The Oprah Magazine featured the book in its top ten 2018 summer reads list, and Autostraddle called it one of 55 books with the 'best lesbian sex scenes' and shown in a list of 17 books that have "weird" narrators in another article.

+The novel was an inspiration for Genevieve Jagger's novel Fragile Animals.
+Genevieve Jagger is a friend of Elle Nash and formerly took her writing classes.